MinaProtocol/coda-python-client/README.md

 This module implements a lightweight wrapper around the Coda Daemon's GraphQL Endpoint.
 It under active development but may not be consistent with the nightly Coda Daemon build.

-**Need Help?** if you're having trouble installing or using this library, (or if you just build something cool with this) join us the [Coda Protocol Discord Server](https://discordapp.com/invite/Vexf4ED) and we can help you out.
+**Need Help?** if you're having trouble installing or using this library, (or if you just build something cool with this) join us in the [Coda Protocol Discord Server](https://discordapp.com/invite/Vexf4ED) and we can help you out.

-# Pre Reqs
+# Pre Requisites

 This library requires `>= Python 3.5`